Distilling LLM Prior to Flow Model for Generalizable Agent's Imagination in Object Goal Navigation: Acknowledgments

 Specifically, we prompt LLM using various modern prompting techniques such as Chain-of-Thought (CoT) \citep{CoT}, Role Conditioning \citep{RoleCondition}, Few-shot prompting \citep{FewShot}, to generate the common distances between different objects $\mathcal{D}=\{d_{ij}\}_{i,j=1}^{N_c}$ and its confidences on each response $\mathcal{C}=\{c_{ij}\}_{i,j=1}^{N_c}$ (Fig.~\ref{fig:main}(b)).
 Then, given the partially observed semantic maps, we cluster the connected grids with the same semantic labels into objects $\mathcal{O}=\{o_i\}_{i=1}^N$, where $N$ is the number of observed objects.
 For each observed object $o_i$, we refer to the LLM responses for its likely co-occurring objects using preset distance threshold $\tau_d$ and confidence threshold $\tau_c$.
 Other objects $o_j$ that either has a distance to the observed object $d_{ij}$ within $\tau_d$ or a confidence score $c_{ij}$ larger than $\tau_c$ will be considered as co-occurring candidates.
 Formally, co-occurring candidates set for object $o_i$ is defined as:

-During training, every clustered observed object will randomly choose co-occurring object among their candidates set $\mathcal{N}(o_i)$ to enrich semantic context and avoid model collapse.Intuitively, if an object is expected to co-occur near an observed object, but has not yet been observed, it is likely located in the unobserved region of the scene.
+During training, every clustered observed object will randomly choose co-occurring object among their candidates set $\mathcal{N}(o_i)$ to enrich semantic context and avoid model collapse (In practice, rather than strictly random selection, we actually prioritize the objects in the intersection of candidates set of multiple observed objects, to take account for a functional cluster with more than 2 objects.).
+Intuitively, if an object is expected to co-occur near an observed object, but has not yet been observed, it is likely located in the unobserved region of the scene.
 Thus we connect the clustered objects' centers with their nearest frontiers (the spatial boundaries between known free space and unexplored regions, by definition), and the centroid of the co-occurring objects will be on this connected line, offset by a distance $d_{ij}$.
 Specifically:

 where $\bm{\mu_{i}}$ and $\bm{\mu_{j}}$ are the centroid of observed object $o_i$ and predicted centroid of co-occurring object $o_j$, and $\bm{v}$ is a unit vector pointing from $o_i$ to its nearest frontier grid.
 Then the confidence score $c_{ij}$ is converted to a standard deviation via linear transformation: